Christine Lowe via TheHealthStrength.com

 Herbs from nature are used for pleasure, but they also offer remarkable nutritional characteristics that benefit human health.
 Their aromatic and strong-tasting chemicals are frequently involved in the plant's defense against environmental harm.
 When consumed in food, they retain most of their bioactive qualities, such as antioxidant capabilities beneficial to human health.

-They lower the risk of so-called civilizational illnesses, including obesity, type-2 diabetes, and cardiovascular disease.
+They lower the risk of so-called civilizational illnesses.
 They increase the growth of our microbiota's "good" bacteria, as recently established.
 Furthermore, natural herbs like white dragon kratom work as an immunity booster.
 According to the NHIS CAM survey statistics, herb and natural supplement consumption were widespread among adults in the United States in 2002.

 For many years, ayurvedic immune-boosting therapies have helped prevent infections and disorders.
 One should take the immune-boosting herbs daily in the fall and winter seasons.
 During this season, our immunity is most vulnerable to the spread of many common viral diseases from one person to the next.
 Because the herbs are natural, they are slow-acting and provide long-term advantages; thus, we must take them every day.